 Washington state provides its residents with a wide range of climates to enjoy.
 From oceanfront cottages to mountain chalets and everything in between.
-Choosing the right roof for these climates varies greatly depending on the location.
-While most engineered metal roofing systems will hold up to the challenges every region will face, certain provide better protection and savings than others.
+Choosing the right roof for these climates varies greatly depending on your location.
+While most engineered metal roofing systems will hold up to the challenges every region will face, certain options provide better protection and savings than others.

 Roofing in Coastal Washington Communities